MicroFocus/Create-Branch-External-Action/README.md

 ### Configuration

-Once this repository is cloned, create an `.env` file in the project root directory.
+First, you need to clone this repository and run `npm install`.
+Then you need to create an `.env` file in the project root directory.
 Copy the content of the `env.txt` file in the newly created `.env` file.
 This application uses [cookie session](https://www.npmjs.com/package/cookie-session) which encrypts some data and saves it in a cookie.
 This encryption is done using the `COOKIE_SECRET` parameter.
 You need